-Few days ago Canonical, company behind Ubuntu, announced that they will end development of their signature desktop environment,
+A few days ago Canonical, the company behind Ubuntu, announced that they will end development of their signature desktop environment,

 Unity.
 Starting with 18.04 release, Ubuntu will ship with Gnome Shell as the default environment.
 Although I